scriptotek/programming/README.md

-# An Introduction to Programming
+# An Introduction to Programming in Python

 There are many reasons to learn programming, for instance it is fun.
 Programming is creative problem-solving.